neofob/quickscope/README.md

 play back methods.
 I was going to look at the video code, but I now see that would only help for a scope that showed the traces about one second after the data was read, and was not what we are interested in.
-Latency between time of data input to the time of display much be small.
-That not the case for video place play back.
+Latency between time of data input to the time of display must be small.
+That's not the case for video place play back.

 We do not use Cario to draw, as GTK+ does.
 We found it to be way to slow.